-Owners of late-model iPhones — iPhone 8 and iPhone X — can stash all their old Lightning cables in a desk drawer and start charging their phone more easily with a wireless charger.
+Owners of late-model iPhones (starting with iPhone 8) can stash all their old Lightning cables in a desk drawer and start charging their phone more easily with a wireless charger.
 Instead of sticking a wire into your phone and attaching it to a power adapter, you just place the phone on a small charger pad — or on a stand-up charging pad — and you’re good to go.

 Why choose a wireless charger?

-Wireless charger pads are thin devices that lie flat on a table, letting you place your phone or AirPods wireless charging case down on top of them, while wireless charger stands let you prop your phone upright as it charges.
+Wireless charging pads are thin devices that lie flat on a table.
+They let you place your phone or AirPods wireless charging case down on top of them.
+Wireless charger stands, on the other hand, let you prop your phone upright as it charges.
 Wireless chargers, both the pad and stand variety, adhere to the Qi (pronounced “chee”) standard, which Apple supports.

 Does that mean you can just ditch all wires?
 Well, no. With wireless charging, you still need a wire, but it’s not attached to your phone — it’s attached to the charger that plugs into a power source.